-For that research, I immersed myself into the archives of the OECD, the Council of Europe, and the European Union.
-I managed to have declassified a large number of documents and files on European negotiations.
-This allowed me to maintain my methods of historian and at the same time cover in my dissertation recent developments.
-I also examined the national archives of the French Ministry of the Interior, the French Presidency of the Republic under Francois Mitterrand, the German political archives in Berlin, and official publications (European Commission and Parliament, World Bank, and United Nations).
+My research was based on the archives of the Organisation for Economic Co-operation and Development, the Council of Europe, and the European Union.
+I scrutinised a large number of documents on European negotiations, including for the most recent period, thanks to declassifications.
+This allowed me to maintain my methods of historian and at the same time cover recent developments.
+I also examined the national archives of the French Ministry of the Interior, the French Presidency of the Republic under Francois Mitterrand, the German political archives in Berlin, and official publications from the European Commission, the European Parliament, the World Bank, and the United Nations.

-Few had so far studied the history of the European migration regime and they had emphasized the role of emigration countries in this development, e.g. Italy.
-I have been able to highlight instead the leading role Germany played in the construction of this European migration regime.
-The German economy disproportionately absorbed most of the new migrants created by the open migration regime and transferred the bulk of social security benefits abroad for these same migrants (unemployment benefits, pensions, family allowances).
-Far from being a secondary concession to emigration governments, I show how the openness of the European migration regime was a central aspect of German geopolitical and geo-economic strategy in Europe during the Cold War.
+Few had so far studied the history of the European migration regime and they had analysed the role of emigration countries, e.g. Italy.
+In my research, I have highlighted the leading role Germany played in the construction of the current European migration regime.
+The German economy disproportionately absorbed most of the new migrants created by the open migration regime and transferred the bulk of social security benefits abroad for these same migrants (unemployment benefits, pensions, and family allowances).
+Far from being a secondary concession to the governments of emigration countries, I show how the openness of the European migration regime was a central aspect of German geopolitical and geo-economic strategy in Europe during the Cold War.